On Encoding Matrices using Quantum Circuits: Preliminaries

 A formal definition is as follows; the definition is, in one aspect, slightly more general than the one originally proposed in~\cite{gilyen2019quantum} in that it allows an arbitrary phase.
 However, it also slightly less general as it does not allow an approximation error. \begin{defn} [Block Encoding Circuit] For $\alpha\geq0$, a circuit $\cirU$ is a $\alpha$\emph{-Block Encoding} of $\matA\in\C^{N\times N}$, denoted as $\cirU\in\BE{\matA}{\alpha}$, if there exists a $\theta\in[0,2\pi)$ such that

 We refer to $\alpha$ as the \emph{scale}.
 Note that the number of qubits in $\cirU$ must be at least $n$.
-Surplus qubits are called \emph{ancillary qubits, }and their number is equal to $q(\cirU)-n$. \end{defn}
+Surplus qubits are called \emph{ancillary qubits, }and their number is equal to $q(\cirU)-n$.
+We say that a block encoding is \emph{exact} if there is no ancillary qubits.
+Note that this possible only if $\matA$ is scaled unitary matrix. \end{defn}

 Suppose $\cirU\in\BE{\matA}{\alpha}$.
 Even if $\matA$ is Hermitian this does not necessarily hold for $\CirMat{{\cal U}}$.
 However, in some cases it might be desirable for the embedding matrix to be Hermitian~\cite{dong2021efficient}.
 The following defines a more restricted form of block encoding. \begin{defn} [Hermitian Block Encoding Circuit] For $\alpha\in\R$ , a circuit $\cirU$ is a $\alpha$\emph{-Hermitian Block Encoding} of an Hermitian matrix $\matA\in\C^{N\times N}$, denoted as $\cirU\in\HBE{\matA}{\alpha}$, if